 - 2 cups unsweetened quince juice (optional, substitute orange juice)

 - 1 cup sugar (original recipe has 1.5 cups)

 Strain juice through a colander to remove the pulp.
 Discard rose geranium sprig, if using.
 Solids can be frozen, turned into a cranberry sauce of sorts, and/or spread thickly on a drying sheet with your drying cranberries, dripping juice all over the dehydrator and making even more of a mess that will result in a delicious cranberry fruit rollup to eat with cheese.

 Taste juice and add more sugar as necessary.

 Strain again (and yet again depending on your patience) through double-layered cheesecloth or a jelly bag to remove remaining solids.

 If you have hopes of clear juice, place juice in refrigerator overnight and let sediment settle to the bottom of the bowl.
 Carefully ladle only the top layers from the bowl.

-Juice will keep refrigerated for 2 weeks or frozen for 3+months.
+Juice will keep refrigerated for 2 weeks or frozen for 12 months.

 To can juice instead of freezing: prepare pint or quart jars and lids and heat jars.
 Heat juice for 5 minutes at 190 degrees (don’t boil).
 Ladle hot juice into hot jars, leaving 1/4-inch headspace.
 Wipe rims carefully and adjust lids and rings, turning rings until finger-tight.
 Process pints/quarts 15 minutes in a boiling water canner.

-*I haven’t tried to boil the juice to a gel set, but have canned quarts of the finished product, and did not achieve a gel in 15 minutes, so perhaps this instruction is too cautious or relies on using more sugar.
+*I had a note about the possibility of gelling, but I haven’t successfully boiled the juice to a gel set, so took it out.
+I have canned quarts of the finished product, and did not achieve a gel in 15 minutes, so perhaps this instruction was too cautious or relied on using more sugar.